camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 #### Completeness

-Migration can only be meaningful a migration instruction applies to every instance of a leaf activity.
+Migration is only meaningful if a migration instruction applies to every instance of a leaf activity.
 Assume a migration plan as follows:

 ```java
 MigrationPlan migrationPlan = processEngine.getRuntimeService()